 The CSAIL Living Lab (CLL) is a unique resource at MIT.
-It will provide a realistic living environment (e.g. a kitchen, bedroom, etc.) for training robots to function in a home setting autonomously and with people.
+It provides a realistic living environment, including a kitchen, for training robots to function in a home setting autonomously and with people.
 Practical applications of research done in the CLL may one day assist the elderly and those with disabilities.
-In addition, such applications may help anyone who would like to have machines perform routine household tasks such as making a bed, cooking diner, washing dishes, putting away groceries in cabinets, and more.
+In addition, such applications may help anyone who would like to have machines perform routine household tasks such as cooking diner, washing dishes, putting away groceries in cabinets, and more.

 - Unitree B2 quadruped (1 unit) -- Expert User: Gabe Margolis